GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |structure_macro-builtin-macro_interface| replace:: [macro_interface] specifies that class and its inherited children are used as a macro interfaces, and would not be exported by default.

-.. |structure_macro-builtin-cpp_layout| replace:: [cpp_layout] specifies that structure uses C++ memory layout rules, as oppose to native daScript memory layout rules.
+.. |structure_macro-builtin-cpp_layout| replace:: [cpp_layout] specifies that structure uses C++ memory layout rules, as oppose to native Daslang memory layout rules.

-.. |structure_macro-builtin-persistent| replace:: [persistent] annotation specifies that structure is allocated (via new) on the C++ heap, as oppose to daScript context heap.
+.. |structure_macro-builtin-persistent| replace:: [persistent] annotation specifies that structure is allocated (via new) on the C++ heap, as oppose to Daslang context heap.

 .. |variable-builtin-SIZE_OF_PROLOGUE| replace:: size of the Prologue structure on the call stack.